 Without a doubt, Avenida da Liberdade is my top pick for where to stay in Lisbon.
 This avenue, extending from Restauradores to Marquês de Pombal square, encapsulates everything I love in a neighborhood.

 Close to both Baixa and Bairro Alto, it boasts excellent connectivity, cleanliness, elegance, and safety.
 It’s one of the city’s most luxurious and sophisticated areas, adorned with stately buildings, embassies, theaters, and high-end boutiques.
-The avenue is also home to an array of superb restaurants and a plethora of 4 and 5-star hotels, making it a premier choice for your stay in Lisbon.

 Best Hotels in Avenida da Liberdade